Springs Limestone Fractures

 The purpose of this exploration was to use 3D imaging with floating marine cables and a small number of electrodes to demonstrate how AGI systems make it simple and fast to see 3D volumes below the ground.
 In this case, we were training students and professionals on how the instruments can map groundwater flow.

-Instead of installing (think hammering down electrode stakes/spikes) into the ground, 28 electrodes spaced one meter apart on a floating graphite electrode cable.
+Instead of going the traditional route (installing electrodes in the ground and surveying), this method involved measuring resistivity via floating 28 electrodes spaced one meter apart on AGI's patented Passive Graphite Electrode Cable.
 These were floated out on water and used to rapidly measure a 392-electrode 3D array over a spring to locate zones of higher seepage.

 Observed gas bubbles were associated with seepage and were found to be rising up over karst features imaged in the 3D resistivity model.